memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 ```

-This means that you have installed Memgraph Platform and that you have Memgraph
+That means that you have installed Memgraph Platform and that you have Memgraph
 up and running.
 Kudos!

-## 2. Connect to MemgraphLab
+## 2. Connect to Memgraph Lab

-MemgraphLab is running on your localhost at port 3000 so all that you need is to
+Since you installed and started the Memgraph Platform, then the Memgraph Lab is
-open your web browser and go to [`localhost:3000`](http://localhost:3000).
-When
+already running, so open your web browser and go to
-the Memgraph Lab loads click **Connect now**.
+[`localhost:3000`](http://localhost:3000).
+When the Memgraph Lab loads, click
+**Connect now**.

 <img src={require('../data/tutorials/getting-started/connect-to-memgraph-lab.png').default} className={"imgBorder"}/>

 That's it!
-You will no see Memgraph Lab Dashboard.
-Let's go to the next step.
+You can see the Memgraph Lab Dashboard, so you are ready to head over
+to the next step.

 <img src={require('../data/tutorials/getting-started/memgraph-lab-dashboard.png').default} className={"imgBorder"}/>

 ## 3. Import dataset

-Since this is a fresh install there are no nodes and relationships in your
+Since this is a fresh install, there are no nodes and relationships in your
 database.
 We have prepared more than 20 datasets that you can use for testing
 and learning.
 You will now import one of those datasets.
 In the sidebar click
 **Datasets**.
-Next go to **Capital cities and borders** and click **Load
+Next, go to **Capital cities and borders** and click **Load Dataset**.
-Dataset**.

 <img src={require('../data/tutorials/getting-started/memgraph-lab-datasets.png').default} className={"imgBorder"}/>

 You will see the warning that a new dataset will overwrite current data in the
 database.
-This is not a problem for you since you don't have any data in your
+That is not a problem for you since you don't have any data in your
-database, but in future be careful when importing data.
+database, but in the future be careful when importing data.
 Go ahead and click
 **Confirm**.
-Once the import done click the **X** to close the dialog.
+Once the import is done, click the **X** to close the dialog.

 <img src={require('../data/tutorials/getting-started/memgraph-lab-dataset-import.png').default} className={"imgBorder"}/>

 ## 4. Run query

-Here is task tah you are trying to solve.
-Imagine that you are in Madrid.
-And
-you want to visit other capital cities.
-You've decided that you want to visit
+Imagine that you are in Madrid and you want to visit other capital cities that
-one ofe the cities that are one or two hops away from Madrid.
-How can you find
+are one or two hops away from Madrid.
+How can you figure out which cities are your
-out which cities your possible destinations?
-You will use Cypher query language
-to find that out.
+possible destinations?
+You will use Cypher query language to find that out.

 Click the **Query Execution** in the sidebar, and then copy-and-paste the
-following code into **Cypher Editor**.
+following code into the **Cypher Editor**.

 ```cypher